 We’ve tried to answer some of the most common questions below.
-If you have a question that doesn’t seem to be answered, feel free to reach out to firstname.lastname@example.org.
+If you have a question that doesn’t seem to be answered, feel free to reach out to Worth.Gregory@wearegameplan.com.

 The content of the curriculum was developed in cooperation with members of our peer-review group.
 The group is made up of PhDs and others that work inside compliance departments, teach sports management at college institutions and specialize in sports law.

 Educating student-athletes on the rules that surround sports wagering is a critical measure that every athletics department should be taking to protect the well-being of their student-athletes and the integrity of their sports programs.

 Sports wagering is surprisingly common among student-athletes.
 According to a 2016 NCAA survey, 24.3% of student-athlete men and 4.5% of student-athlete women reported betting on sports in the past year.